Borgarelli/Project-Inventory/README.md

 Welcome to the Inventory Management System powered by Spring Boot 3 and Docker.
 This guide will walk you through the steps to set up and run the application efficiently.

-Prerequisites

-Before you begin, ensure that you have the following technologies installed on your system:

-### Java Development Kit (JDK):
-You need Java 17 or later installed.
-You can download it from the official Oracle website or use an OpenJDK distribution.

-### Maven:
-Maven is used for building and managing the project.
-You can download it from the official Apache Maven website and follow the installation instructions.

-### Docker:
-To run the application within a Docker container, you must have Docker installed.
-You can download Docker for your specific platform from the Docker website.

-### MySql WorkBench
-To up a database and run the application, is necessary to install this SGBD.
-You can download a mysql workbench for free on Documentation.

 # Build and Test

 ### Clone the Repository